Leslie Wilson (cricketer)

 Leslie Wilson (16 March 1859 – 15 April 1944) was an English stockbroker and cricketer who played for Kent County Cricket Club between 1883 and 1897.
 Wilson played in over 100 first-class matches for Kent and scored over 3,000 runs for the county.

 Early life

 Wilson was born at Canonbury in London in 1859, the third son of stockbroker Alexander Wilson and his wife Caroline (née Pitman).
 The family moved from Islington to Beckenham in Kent in 1873 and Wilson, like two of his brothers, was educated at Tonbridge School.
-He opened the batting for Tonbridge in 1876, his final year at school, and played for Beckenham Cricket Club, although despite scoring well in club cricket he was not selected for the Kent side until 1883, the year after his younger brother Cecil first played county cricket.
+He opened the batting for Tonbridge in 1876, his final year at school, and played for Beckenham Cricket Club, although despite scoring well in club cricket he was not selected for the Kent team until 1883, the year after his younger brother Cecil first played county cricket.